Lynching: Nigeria

 The practice of extrajudicial punishments, including lynching, is referred to as 'jungle justice' in Nigeria.
 The practice is widespread and "an established part of Nigerian society", predating the existence of the police.
 Exacted punishments vary between a "muddy treatment", that is, being made to roll in the mud for hours and severe beatings followed by necklacing.
 The case of the Aluu four sparked national outrage.
 The absence of a functioning judicial system and law enforcement, coupled with corruption are blamed for the continuing existence of the practice.

 Kenya

 There are frequent lynchings in Kenya.
-McKee (2024) is written largely with reference to a Kenya Lynchings Database that includes reports of over 3,100 lynched persons for Kenya for the years ca. 1980–2024.
+McKee (2026) is written largely with reference to a Kenya Lynchings Database (KLD) that includes reports of over 3,560 lynched persons for Kenya for the years ca. 1980-February 2026.
 That number, however, is just a fraction of the total for that period, which may well exceed 10,000.
+McKee cites an independent RUSI Nairobi figure of 2,459 "mob retribution" deaths/killings for Kenya for just the recent 6.25-year period January 2019-March 2025, or 393 lynching victims annually for that period.
+McKee also cites both a February 25, 2026 Kenya Times article that has Interior Cabinet Secretary Kipchumba Murkomen stating there had been, "in 2025," 579 people killed in 845 mob justice incidents, as well as a November 11, 2025 Eastleigh Voice article that had Murkomen admitting that Kenya's police sometimes encourage mobs to lynch criminal suspects.
+An April 3, 2026 Le Monde article supports McKee here by featuring the same two Murkomen statements.